New to tab groups?

 What to Do If You Already Lost Your Groups

 - Try "Reopen closed window": Right-click the tab bar and select "Reopen closed window."
-If Chrome closed unexpectedly, this might restore the entire window with its groups intact.
+If Chrome closed unexpectedly, this may restore the window with its groups intact.

 The Bottom Line